 What are the symptoms of thumb arthritis?

 Thumb arthritis usually causes pain, swelling, and stiffness at the base of the thumb.
-Pain is worse when gripping, pinching, or grasping.
+The pain is worse when gripping, pinching, or grasping.
 People often find it difficult to perform simple tasks such as opening jars or turning doorknobs or keys.
-Also, other findings include restriction in movement of the thumb, decreased thumb strength, and a bony appearance at the base of the thumb.
+Other findings include restriction in thumb movement, decreased strength, and a bony appearance at the base of the thumb.

 Factors that can increase the risk of thumb arthritis include female sex, age over 50 years, previous injuries such as cracks or sprains, jobs that place high stress on the thumb, and obesity.